 If you are in the market or think you may be in the market to buy a die cutting machine, you probably have some questions.
-A die cutting machine is a revolutionary tool for crafters.
+A die cutting machine (sometimes called a card making machine) is a revolutionary tool for crafters.
 It truly changes lives.

 However, because of their importance, logistics, and price, purchasing a die cutting machine can make a crafter uneasy and even hesitant.
 Ladies and gentlemen, cast your fears aside - we have the information you need to help you make the best choice for your new-and-improved creative arsenal.

 Here are 6 must-know tips for buying a die cutting machine.

 1. Think About What You Need